What is Verification?

 Students will be notified if verification documents are requested.
 New students will be initially notified by mailed letter and then once they have set up a Wheaton email account, by email to their Wheaton email account.
 Information will also be posted on the myWheaton, the secure student portal.
 Continuing students are notified by email and on myWheaton.
 Notification is continued every three weeks until the requested information has been received.
 Students are responsible for sharing information requests with their parents.

 Students must provide verification documentation prior to the last day of the student’s enrollment for Campus-based, Direct Loan, and institutional need-based aid.
-Verification documentation must be provided for Pell Grant applicants prior to 120 days after the last day of the student’s enrollment.
+Verification documentation must be provided for Pell Grant applicants prior to 120 days after the last day of the student’s enrollment or September 27th, 2013.

 For maximum consideration of Campus-based and institutional need-based aid, verification documentation must be received prior to the annually established priority deadline date.